-Dr. Hirsch and Messrs.
-Heron and Santini served as members of our compensation committee during the fiscal year ended December 31, 2015.
-Mr. Heron and Dr. Hirsch each have relationships with us that require disclosure under Item 404 of Regulation S-K under the Exchange Act.
+Dr. Hirsch and Mr. Santini served as members of our compensation committee during the fiscal year ended December 31, 2016.
+Prior to the 2016 annual meeting of shareholders, Patrick Heron served as a member of our compensation committee, and since the 2016 annual meeting of shareholders, Mr. Schroeder has served as a member of our compensation committee.
+Dr. Hirsch has a relationship with us that requires disclosure under Item 404 of Regulation S-K under the Exchange Act.
 See "Certain Relationships and Related Party Transactions" for more information.